*Updated: October 28, 2022

 - What other content can you create to help promote your business?

 Create a Social Media Marketing Plan

 Now that you’ve created a content plan, you need to amplify it and get found!
 An effective social media marketing plan will help with this.
 You don’t need to be on every single network.
 Select at least two networks to master and build your audience.

-Then create a unique marketing plan for each network.
-What you share on Facebook should be different from Instagram.
+Then create a unique blog promotion strategy for each network.
+While they can be related and sometimes repurposed, what you share on Facebook should be different in some ways from Instagram.
 Give your followers a reason to follow you on different platforms.

 Aimee Beltran is the Director of Community Education for BlogPaws.
 She also writes two blogs, Irresistible Icing and Irresistible Pets with her Chihuahua, Chuy.
 Aimee is passionate about her mission, “create an irresistible life you can’t resist!”
 She loves anything with glitter, kayaking, and spending time at the beach.